Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Abstract

 Then we give a similar upper bound in terms of $m$, the total number of edges in the polyhedron.
 We prove that reflex edge guards are sufficient, whereas the previous best known bound was $\lfloor 11m/72+g/6\rfloor-1$ edge guards (not necessarily reflex).

-We also discuss the setting in which guards are \emph{open} (i.e., they are segments without the endpoints), proving that the same results hold even in this more challenging case.
+We also consider the setting in which guards are \emph{open} (i.e., they are segments without the endpoints), proving that the same results hold even in this more challenging case.

-Finally, we show how to compute guard locations in $O(n \log n)$ time.
+Finally, we show how to compute guard locations matching the above bounds in $O(n \log n)$ time.